dazinator/dazinator.github.io/source/_posts/2016-01-17-imagining-a-dotnetnuke-project-type-for-visual-studio.md

 ## Introduction

-When developing DotNetNuke extensions, developers typically use one of the existing Visual Studio Project Type's, for example - an ASP.NET Web Application project.
+When developing DotNetNuke extensions, we typically use one of the existing Visual Studio Project Type's, for example - an ASP.NET Web Application project.

 Even when using a Project Template such as Christoc's, the project template is still based upon one of the standard Visual Studio project types - usually an ASP.NET Web Application project.